The significance of Haldi Ceremony in Indian weddings

-Indian weddings are no doubt the most fun and colourful weddings in the world, with a number of Pre-wedding and Post-wedding traditions and Amongst all these traditions, Haldi ceremony holds a special place because of its beautifulness, uniqueness, auspiciousness and of course it is fun.
+Indian weddings are no doubt the most fun and colorful weddings in the world, with a number of Pre-wedding and Post-wedding traditions and Amongst all these traditions, Haldi ceremony holds a special place because of its beautifulness, uniqueness, auspiciousness and of course it is fun.
 Haldi not just adds colour and taste to our food but also have health benefits and it holds great importance in Indian culture.
 In this article, we will tell you about everything you need to know about Haldi Ceremony.

 What is Haldi Ceremony?